Content from Introduction

 Greenhouse gases are a group of gases that trap heat from solar radiation in the Earth’s atmosphere.
 These gases act as a blanket, increasing the temperature on the surface of the Earth.
 This is a natural phenomenon which has been accelerated due to man-made carbon emissions.
 Now the global climate is changing at a faster rate than that at which animals and plants can adapt.

 Greenhouse gases and the greenhouse effect are crucial to all life on Earth and often come from natural sources like animals, volcanoes, and other geological activity.
 The greenhouse effect allows the Earth to maintain a higher temperature than it would without them by capturing more heat from solar radiation.
-Like many other natural processes of the Earth, the greenhouse effect is a finely tuned balance that can be upset by multiple factors.
+Like many other natural processes of the Earth, the greenhouse effect is a balance that can be upset by multiple factors.

-Carbon and CO2eq
+Carbon and CO2e

 Monitoring climate change